chrisdalke/website/content/projects/mini-pinball-machine.md

 ## Hardware Subsystems

 Integrating all the peripherals turned out to be quite the challenge.
-The electronics nest tightly into
+The electronics nest tightly into the enclosure and center around a Raspberry Pi 4 which powers the video game.
+The RPi communicates with an Arduino Uno over serial, which drive the peripheral IO including the LED matrix display and button inputs.
+The RPi is connected to a speaker driver and 7" HDMI touchscreen.

 ![Mini Pinball Machine - Hardware](/img/mini-pinball-machine/architecture.png)

 ![Mini Pinball Machine - Inside](/img/mini-pinball-machine/IMG_0315.JPG)

+### AC Power In
+The electronics are powered via 120V AC power and a 5V, 5A, AC-DC power supply.
+I chose to use AC power instead of a battery because it vastly simplified the power management in the project.
+The AC power cord connects on the back of the enclosure to a plug with a switch and fuse, used to power on/off the machine.

 ### 7" Primary Display

-### AC Power In
+The main display, which shows the video game, is a 7" HDMI touchscreen.
+The RPi drives the display in 90-degree rotated mode, so the display is in portrait orientation.
+I use the touchscreen for debug purposes, but in the game the arcade buttons are used as the only input method.

 ### Arcade-Style Buttons

-One of my priorities was to recreate the feeling of a real pinball machine, .
+One of my priorities was to recreate the feeling of flippers on a real pinball machine.
 The machine has several methods for accomplishing this.
 I chose a set of arcade buttons that have a long throw and "clicky" response.
 I also added a solenoid and relay to the electronics, with the option of activating it to provide haptic feedback.
 In the end, the buttons ended up feeling great on their own, and I don't use the haptic feedback in-game.

 ![Mini Pinball Machine - Buttons](/img/mini-pinball-machine/buttons.png)

-### Stereo Speakers
+### Stereo Speakers & Audio
+The RPi is connected to a set of stereo speakers, built in to the enclosure.
+The game plays background music on menus and ingame, and also plays a set of sound effects.

 ### LED Matrix Scoreboard
 ![Mini Pinball Machine - Matrix](/img/mini-pinball-machine/matrix.png)